Press Coverage and Additional News

 QuesTek has received considerable recognition for its innovative products, technology and business model, and for its practical, rapid application of Integrated Computational Materials Engineering (ICME) and Accelerated Insertion of Materials (AIM).
 Examples include:

-- QuesTek's Chief Science Office, Aziz Asphahani, elected to the National Academy of Engineering, February 2017.
+- QuesTek's Chief Executive Officer, Aziz Asphahani, elected to the National Academy of Engineering, February 2017.

 - QuesTek honored with the prestigious 2016 Tibbetts Award, January 2017.